Advanced Poetry

 Practice (Writing Projects) Frequently Asked Questions

 Advanced Poetry builds on the foundation laid in Intermediate Poetry.
 This is a Great Books poetry course intended for use in high school.
+Advanced Poetry reviews beginning poetry and can be used in classes with students who have no prior poetry experience.
 Students read in full the following great works:

 Dante’s Inferno